Pre-Conference Workshops

 6. Introduction to the ArcGIS Pro Parcel Fabric

 The ArcGIS Pro Parcel Fabric is the advanced solution for editing and managing land records and parcels using Esri's ArcGIS Pro software.
 This half-day workshop will introduce the functionality, structure, implementation options, and workflows of the Parcel Fabric.
 Participants will receive a download link for a sample parcel fabric and project file to follow along and gain hands-on experience.
-To participate, attendees must bring a laptop with a fully licensed copy of ArcGIS Pro 3.x or later.
-Several parcel maintenance workflows will be demonstrated and explored to showcase how the Parcel Fabric functions and helps identify and correct problem parcels.

 7. A Platter of Python Pathways